Singapore says confirms 26 more local transmission Zika cases

-SINGAPORE Singapore confirmed 26 more cases of locally-transmitted Zika infections, the health ministry and National Environment Agency (NEA)said in a joint statement on Saturday, bringing the tally to 215.
+SINGAPORE (Reuters) - Singapore confirmed 26 more cases of locally transmitted Zika infections, the health ministry and National Environment Agency (NEA) said in a joint statement on Saturday, bringing the tally to 215.

 Of the 26 new cases, 24 were linked to existing clusters while two cases have no known links to any existing cluster, they said.